astral-sh/uv/docs/guides/tools.md

 Tools are installed into temporary, isolated environments when using `uvx`.

+!!! note

+    If you are running a tool in a [_project_](../concepts/projects.md) and the tool requires that your project is installed, e.g., when using `pytest` or `mypy`, you'll want to use [`uv run`](./projects.md#running-commands) instead of `uvx`.
+    Otherwise, the tool will be run in a virtual environment that is isolated from your project.

 ## Commands with different package names

 When `uvx ruff` is invoked, uv installs the `ruff` package which provides the `ruff` command.